Combining Type Checking and Set Constraint Solving to Improve Automated Software Verification: Implementation

-Going deeply into implementation details, in \textsc{phase 1}, each $\Dec$ predicate is asserted as a fact of the form \verb+type(Var,type)+.
-This knowledge base is used to control some conditions on $\Dec$ predicates and to later get the type of variables.
-For instance, \verb.\+ type(V,_). is checked before issuing the \verb+type+ assertion for \verb+V+, so duplicate $\Dec$ predicates are detected. \verb+type+ facts are also used for constants of $\Etype$'s.
-So, if $\Etype([\ac{a},\ac{b}])$ is in the formula, \verb+type(a,enum([a,b]))+ and \verb+type(b,enum([a,b]))+ are asserted.
-In this way, if later \ac{a} is found in the formula we can check that it is a member of an $\Etype$ (cf. last rule Figure \ref{f:typefunc}); otherwise there is a type error because \ac{a} has no type.
+Going deeply into implementation details, in \textsc{phase 1}, $\Dec$ predicates that are found correct by the typechecker are turned into `type' facts of the form \verb+type(Var,type)+, asserting that the type of the variable is the one declared by the user.

 Phases 3 and 4 are solved as unification problems.
-For example, the following clause typechecks $\Id$ constraints (i.e. \textsc{phase 3}):
+For example, the following clause typechecks $\Id$ constraints (i.e., \textsc{phase 3}):

 As can be seen, if the inferred types of \verb+X+ and \verb+Y+ cannot be unified in terms of a common type \verb+T+ (as indicated in rule \textsc{Id} of Figure \ref{f:typepred}), a type error is issued.
-If, for example, \verb+X+ happens to be a variable, the following clause is executed (i.e. \textsc{phase 4}):

-Then, if \verb+X+ is found in the knowledge base but its retrieved type (\verb+T1+) does not unify with the intended type (\verb+T+), a type error is issued; and if \verb+X+ is not found at all in the knowledge base, another type error is issued.